openworm/org.geppetto.docs/source/geppettomodel.md

 There are
-different build-in types defined in the Geppetto Meta-Model; the **CompositeType** allows the developer to specify structured types which contain one or more variables inside it.
+different build-in types defined in the Geppetto Meta-Model; the **CompositeType** allows the developer to specify structured types with one or more variables.

 Each type is registered into a geppetto **library**.